huakehe/BERTScore_and_COMET_blog/MT Blog.md

 |BERTScore F1| 0.751480| 0.781972 |
 |COMET| 0.7399| 0.7396 |

 Let’s take a closer look at the 8th sentence shown below.
-Because the SYSTRAN's translation exactly matched the reference sentence, so BLEU for this sentence is 100.
-However, “We were registered in California in September 1998 and re-registered in Delaware, USA in August 2003” from Google Translate, matches more with the source sentence in Chinese, especially the choice of word of “registered” instead of “incorporated”, and “Delaware, USA” instead of “Delaware”.
-The same lacking aspect is also shown in BERTScore, with a gap of 0.2 between the two systems.
-The COMET score for this sentence is 0.5144 for GNMT versus 0.3090 for SYSTRAN.
-We can see that the score for SYSTRAN is even lower, because COMET does not take reference sentences but the source sentences in Chinese as input.
-COMET aims to mimic how human judgement (DA in this case) will evaluate the translation, and clearly the Google translation provides a more exact translation as explained above.
+Because the SYSTRAN's translation exactly matched the reference sentence, BLEU for this sentence is 100.
+In BERTScore, SYSTRAN also receives a score 0.2 higher than GNMT, because the former's translation matched more with the reference.
+However, we can clearly see that the result from Google Translate matches more with the source sentence in Chinese, especially the choice of word of “registered” instead of “incorporated” for "注册", and “Delaware, USA” instead of “Delaware” for "美国特拉华州".
+The COMET score for this sentence is 0.5144 for GNMT versus 0.3090 for SYSTRAN, which correlates more with human judgement.
+This is because COMET does not take the reference sentences but the source sentences in Chinese as input.
+COMET aims to mimic how human judgement (DA under this experimental setup) evaluates the translation, and clearly the Google translation provides a more exact translation from source.
+This example can be used to illustrate the limitation of metrics that purely depend on the reference sentence.

 | Type | Sentence |
 | ------------- | ------------- |
 |Src|我们于1998年9月在加利福尼亚州注册成立 2003年8月在美国特拉华州重新注册。 |